 Do you want to evict your inner critic?

-For each one hour session, I will send you an intake form to fill out and we’ll schedule a zoom call that works best for you.
+For each 30-minute session, I will send you an intake form to fill out and we’ll schedule a zoom call that works best for you.
 We can use your time however you wish.
-The cost of our one hour session will be $111 and will include a follow-up email outlining your plan of action.
+The cost will be $55.

 Once you purchase a creative consulting session, I’ll be in touch to schedule our time together.